asrajeh/deep-learning-box/README.md

 # deep-learning-box

-These are parts of a deep learning box with their cost in SAR I assembled in 2019 (photo included):
+These are parts of a deep learning box with their costs in SAR I assembled in 2019 for our research group at KACST (photo included).
+You can buy them from Newegg or Amazon.

 No. | Item | Description                         | Unit Price | Qty
 --- | ---  | --- | --- | ---